 - monitoring the health of workers or workplace conditions, information and training or consultation with workers.

-It may also be useful to consult workers about matters that are not listed above, for example when conducting investigations into incidents or ‘near misses’.
+It may also be necessary to consult workers about matters that are not listed above, for example when conducting investigations into incidents or ‘near misses’.

 Ensure authorisations are in place

-A PCBU has the overall duty to ensure that any licences, permits or registrations required for high risk work or plant are in place before any work or plant commences.
+A PCBU has the overall duty to ensure that any licences, registrations and authorisations required for high risk work or plant are in place before any work or plant commences.

 Authorisations are required for activities that are of such high risk that they require demonstrated competency or a specific standard of safety.